wblakecaldwell/mathpuzzles/multicrypto/README.md

 Math Puzzles: Multi-Crypto
 ==========================

-MultiCrypto is a simple puzzle generator to help kids work on their multiplication and subtraction, while feeling like a spy decoding a secret message.
+Multi-Crypto is a simple puzzle generator to help kids work on their multiplication and subtraction, while feeling like a spy decoding a secret message.
 Each puzzle is generated from phrase, where each letter is represented by a math problem in the form of: